Nenad Marković

 Nenad Marković (born 6 June 1968) is a Bosnian professional basketball coach and former player who played at the shooting guard position.
-He was most recently the head coach for Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).
+He is currently the head coach for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

 Early life and career

 Born in Doboj to a Bosnian Serb father and a Bosnian Croat mother, Marković began playing organized basketball at KK Igman, based out of the Sarajevo suburb of Ilidža.
 At age 15, simultaneously with starting high school, after appearing with Igman at a basketball camp in Zaostrog where he caught the eye of KK Bosna's representatives, the teenager transferred to the more established Sarajevo club that placed him in their youth system under coach Mladen "Makso" Ostojić.

 Marković played for a number of years in KK Bosna's youth teams alongside players such as Predrag Danilović, Dževad Alihodžić, Senad Begović, Adis Bećiragić, etc.